sai2wwe/Library_Management_System/README.md

   Browse books and clear doubts with faculty.

-  Can access books only once the user has logged in (for security purposes).
+  Can access books only once the user has logged in (due to security purposes).

   Only users with account name followed by '@iiitkottayam.ac.in' can access the system (security reasons).